YouTube’s cesspool of anger and hate faces growing scrutiny

-In the ongoing social media conflagration, Facebook has been drawing the most heat, followed by Twitter.
+In the ongoing social media conflagration surrounding objectionable content, Facebook has been drawing the most heat, followed by Twitter.
 But Google’s YouTube now seems to be making a bid to be justifiably recognized as its own special circle of internet hell.

-Like these other sites that have become a swarming hive of disinformation, racism and hatred, YouTube has been offering platitudes about how it is trying to improve the content on its platform and weed out nastiness.
+Like other sites that have become a swarming hive of disinformation, racism, and hatred, YouTube has been offering platitudes about how it is trying to improve the content on its platform and weed out nastiness.

 And yet not only has the company been failing to fundamentally stymie the awfulness that has taken root there, it seems to continue incentivizing the worst tendencies of the human race.